 Modern / Western Approach

 There is now more and more need to integrate Western psychotherapeutic approaches when working with Westerners.
-Traditional Amazonian healers are able to work on the energetic issues of Western patients but are often not able to deal with the processing and integration that comes during and after the healing work.
-Psycho-emotional development techniques are necessary especially with more severe cases of emotional trauma.
-We greatly respect the work of people such as Luis Eduardo Luna and Gabor Mate, despite not offering a purely traditional approach.
-The Temple is working towards providing the ultimate approach when working with Westerners: a combination of both traditional medicine and advanced psychotherapy techniques.
+Traditional Amazonian healers can work on the energetic issues of Western patients but are often not able to deal with the processing and integration that comes after the healing work.
+Psycho-emotional development techniques are necessary, especially in more severe cases of emotional trauma.

 Ayahuasca Ceremonies Outside South America

 One of the greatest challenges of the movement of ayahuasca culture to the West is the transfer of a tradition rooted in shamanic communities to ones with vastly different psychological and cultural values.

 We passionately believe that education is needed to truly understand, represent and practice traditional Amazonian medicine.
 As the use of ayahuasca increases, there are both positive and negative consequences.